realemx/AOC2025/README.md

-# Advent of Code 2025 Solver CLI
+# Advent of Code Solver CLI

-A command-line tool written in C# to solve [Advent of Code 2025](https://adventofcode.com/2025) puzzles.
+A command-line tool written in C# to solve [Advent of Code](https://adventofcode.com) puzzles for multiple years.

 ## Prerequisites